danlunt1976/UM_Bristol/IT_Support.md

 ## Faults

-* IDL licence issues
+* ~IDL licence issues~
 * subfigure in latex on miocene
 * pdfcrop on miocene

 ## Day-to-day user support

-* convsh/xconv install on new machines
+* ~convsh/xconv install on new machines~
 * IDL standard libraries in one place.
 * warranty renewal for all Lenovo machines.
+Dan put in request to faculty.
+David to explore 3rd-party warranty.
 * deepmip/umbrella from wordpress to campuspress?  pros/cons...?
-* holocene4 disk has failed - look at options for warranty/re-raiding etc.
+* ~holocene4 disk has failed - look at options for warranty/re-raiding etc.  Fixed.~
 * freeze wiki to read-only: [http://paleo-wikis.ggy.bris.ac.uk/wiki/bridge/](http://paleo-wikis.ggy.bris.ac.uk/wiki/bridge/)

 ## Long-term support